-The Company has established and maintains a nonqualified deferred compensation plan, or the Deferred Compensation Plan, pursuant to which each eligible employee may elect to defer receipt of up to 25% of base salary and up to 100% of incentive compensation (bonus) and/or commissions.
-To be eligible to participate, an employee must be in a salary grade and earn a salary above specified levels and must meet certain residence and other tests.
-All of the named executive officers are eligible to participate in this plan.
+The Company maintains a nonqualified deferred compensation plan, or the Deferred Compensation Plan.
+Pursuant to the Deferred Compensation Plan each eligible employee was entitled to elect to defer receipt of up to 25% of base salary and up to 100% of incentive compensation (bonus) and/or commissions.
+To be eligible to participate, an employee was required to be in a salary grade and earn a salary above specified levels and to meet certain residence and other tests.
+All of the Named Executive Officers were eligible to participate in this plan for the 2012 fiscal year.
+The Deferred Compensation Plan was amended during the 2012 fiscal year to eliminate all rights to defer base salary in respect of the 2012 calendar year and all succeeding calendar years and to eliminate all rights to defer incentive compensation and commissions in respect of the 2013 fiscal year and all succeeding fiscal years.